Elena Tejada-Herrera

-Elena Tejada-Herrera is a trans-disciplinary artist who was born in Peru and became known for her work in performance and multidisciplinary arts.
+Elena Tejada-Herrera is a trans-disciplinary artist who was born in Lima, Peru and became known for her work in performance and multidisciplinary arts.
 Her work promotes the participation of the public.

 Performance

 Elena Tejada-Herrera began her artistic education in the mid-1990s, initially studying painting at the Arts Department at Pontificia Universidad del Peru, but attained public attention in a controversial way.

 Work

-Elena Tejada-Herrera became known as a painter, but got great attention because of her performance art work.
+Elena Tejada-Herrera became known as a painter but got great attention because of her performance artwork.

 In 1999 Tejada-Herrera presented her video performance Bomba and the Bataclana in the Belly Dance in which the artist appeared as a cabaret dancer along with street sellers that she hired to perform with her.
 This piece dealt with the body, gender constructions, and incorporated the participation of the public.
 The artist was awarded the first prize in the art contest Passport for an Artist for this artwork.